Transfer data between G Suite accounts

 |Other Google products||

-You can export and download data from other Google products, such as My Maps, Google Photos, and YouTube.
-Use the downloaded file to move data to the new account.
+Your users can export and download data from other Google products, such as Google My Maps and Photos.
+They use the downloaded file to move data to the new account.
 See Download your data.